broadinstitute/warp/beta-pipelines/broad/somatic/single_sample/wgs/gdc_genome/README.md

 ### GDC Reference Genome
 The GDC uses the human reference genome GRCh38.d1.vd1 for all data processing.
 Unlike the GRCh38 reference used by WARP pipelines for production, the GDC reference includes decoy viral sequences for ten types of human viral genomes.
 You can learn more about the reference from the [GDC documentation](https://docs.gdc.cancer.gov/Data/Bioinformatics_Pipelines/DNA_Seq_Variant_Calling_Pipeline/#reference-genome).

-The reference files required for the GDC workflow are hosted in a [GDC public Google Bucket](https://console.cloud.google.com/storage/browser/gcp-public-data--broad-references/hg38/v0/gdc).
+The reference files required for the GDC workflow are hosted in a [public Google Bucket](https://console.cloud.google.com/storage/browser/gcp-public-data--broad-references/hg38/v0/gdc).